shivam-methi/JavaScript/Features/strict-mode.md

 ```

 ### Benefits and Features of Strict Mode:
-- Eliminates Some JavaScript Silent Errors
+- Eliminates Some JavaScript Silent Errors: assigning a value to an undeclared variable
+- Disallows Duplicates: cannot have duplicate parameter names in functions
+- Prevents Deletion of Plain Names: cannot delete variables, functions, or function arguments
+- Disallows `this` Keyword for Global Objects: `this` inside functions that are not methods remains `undefined`
+  rather than referring to the global object